Emb3rs-Project/p-core-functionalities/README.md

 The Core Functionalities module will allow a full characterization of the main objects of the EMB3Rs platform and prepare the data for the simulation process by the analysis modules.

 For sources, the CF module is divided into 2 submodules: characterization and simulation.

-The CF source characterization submodule receives the input data from the user and calculates available excess heat.
+The CF source characterization submodule receives input data from the user and generates streams for each source available (inflows, excess heat and supply heat).
 It has 6 main functions (outflow_simplified, generate_process, generate_boiler, generate_burner generate_cooling_equipment and generate_chp), and 5 auxiliary functions (schedule_hour; T_flue_gas; combustion_mass_flows; compute_flow_rate and stream).
 These are the main functionalities to analyse user data input for sources.

+More information can be found here:

+Source/characterization/readme.md

 Whenever a user performs a simulation on the platform, the CF source simulation submodule will retrieve the required data from the platform and calculate the end use.
 The submodule has 2 main functions (convert_sources and generate_heat_recovery), and 17 auxiliary functions.